The equivariant cohomology for semidirect product actions: Free extension pairs

-\end{proof} This result allows us to describe the syzygies in $G$-equivariant cohomology in terms of the $K$-equivariant cohomology analogously to the reduction from non-abelian compact connected Lie group actions to torus actions \cite[Prop.4.2]{franz2016syzygies} as we state in the following result.
+As $(G,K)$ is a free extension pair, $H^*(BK)$ is a free $H^*(BG)$-module and thus the higher Tor term vanish.
+Therefore, the spectal sequence collapses at the zeroth column and thus the isomorphism (\ref{eq:fep}) follows.
+The naturality of the isomorphism is a consequence of the naturality of the spectral sequences.\qedhere \end{proof} This result allows us to describe the syzygies in $G$-equivariant cohomology in terms of the $K$-equivariant cohomology analogously to the reduction from non-abelian compact connected Lie group actions to torus actions \cite[Prop.4.2]{franz2016syzygies} as we state in the following result.

 \begin{proposition} Let $(G,K)$ be a free extension pair and $X$ be a $G$-space.
-For any $j \geq 1$, $\ec{X}$ is a $j$-th syzygy over $\cs$ if and only if $\ec[K]{X}$ is a $j$-th syzygy over $\cs[K]$. \end{proposition} \begin{proof} We use the characterization of syzygies via regular sequences \cite[\S 16.E]{bruns2006determinantal} and the following algebraic fact: Let $R,S$ be rings such that $S$ is a free finitely generated $R$-module.
+For any $j \geq 1$, $\ec{X}$ is a $j$-th syzygy over $\cs$ if and only if $\ec[K]{X}$ is a $j$-th syzygy over $\cs[K]$. \end{proposition} \begin{proof} It is a consequence of the following algebraic fact: Let $R,S$ be rings such that $S$ is a free finitely generated $R$-module.
 Let $A$ be an $S$-algebra and $B$ and $R$-algebra such that $A \cong B \otimes_R S$ as $S$-modules.
 Then $A$ is a $j$-th syzygy over $S$ if and only if $B$ is a $j$-th syzygy over $R$.
-The result then follows by combining these facts, the remark after Definition \ref{def2.1} and Proposition \ref{prop2.1}. \end{proof}
+The result follows by combining this fact, the remark after Definition \ref{def2.1} and Proposition \ref{prop2.1}. \end{proof}

-Besides the example where $G$ is a compact connected Lie group and $K=T$ is the maximal torus, we can also find free extension pairs in the following situations. \begin{example} \normalfont Let $\bk$ denote field of characteristic $p$ and $n>1$ any integer.
-In the following cases $(G,K)$ is a free extension pair.